 Martyn Percy, dean of Christ Church, Oxford

-The Wade Center is grateful for this partnership with IVP Academic, and looks forward to the many ways that this new book series will further broaden the scope of the conversation about these authors and their work.
+The Wade Center is grateful for this partnership with IVP Academic, and the many ways that this book series broadens the scope of the conversation about these authors and their work.
 Copies of George MacDonald in the Age of Miracles are available for purchase at the Wade Center, and online from IVP Academic.